Birth Control Sponge – Use, Effectiveness, Benefits and More

 - After placing the sponge inside your vagina, you can have sex many times for the ensuing 24 hours without replacing the sponge or any other disruptions.

 Like all other methods of birth control, the sponge may also have some disadvantages.
 Though commonly considered safe to use by most women, a few women have reported contraceptive sponge side effects as well.
 Some of the disadvantages may be:

 - Some women may experience inconvenience or difficulty while inserting the sponge into the vagina.
 It may take considerable practice to learn the skill of correctly using the sponge.

-- The sponge can be removed only after 6 hours after you have had sex.
-It cannot be inside your vagina for longer than total 30 hours.
+- The sponge can be removed only after six hours after you have had sex.
+It cannot be inside your vagina for longer than a total of 30 hours.

 - The sponge does not offer you any protection against sexually transmitted diseases.

 - The consistent use of the sponge can expose you to a heightened risk for HIV and other such infections as the spermicide in the sponge may irritate the walls of the vagina making it more susceptible to STD germs to invade the body.